rohitlo/twitter-graph/README.md

     make lint

-alternatively they can be invoked separately.
+Alternatively they can be invoked separately.

     make lint-flake8
     make lint-pylint